×

 Prerequisites

-• Your cluster uses a network plugin that supports NetworkPolicy objects, such as the OpenShift SDN network provider with mode: NetworkPolicy set.
+• Your cluster uses a network plugin that supports NetworkPolicy objects, such as the OVN-Kubernetes network plugin or the OpenShift SDN network plugin with mode: NetworkPolicy set.
 This mode is the default for OpenShift SDN.

 • You installed the OpenShift CLI (oc).